Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- He's connected on 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.
+- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive team in the league, allowing 109.8 points per contest.
+- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.

-- The Heat are the 14th-ranked squad in the NBA, giving up 25.6 assists per game.
+- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.

 Jayson Tatum vs. the Heat